By Ray Schultz

 The farmers could be forgiven for thinking it was too good to be true.
 But it was on the level.
 The letter had been sent from Chicago by a 39 year-old entrepreneur named Aaron Montgomery Ward.
 And whatever it lacked in style, it made up in sincerity.
 Ward was one of the first consumerists.
 He wanted to help the farmer (and, of course, make a small profit for himself).

-But Ward knew better, and he had an advantage that even Marshal Fields lacked: He had the National Grange in his pocket.
-Ward was clever enough to arrange one of the first affinity deals.
+But Ward knew better, and he had an advantage that even Marshal Fields lacked: He had the National Grange, the farmer’s organization, in his pocket.
 The Grange let him use its name and membership list, and Ward got himself appointed as purchasing agent for the Illinois Grange, which enabled him to get better prices for himself.

 Of course, the Grange connection gave Ward something just as precious: access to the farmers.
 Attending their monthly meetings, Grangers were likely to find that the entertainment of the evening was a mustachioed figure—Ward himself.
 He assured the farmers that the pictures and words in his catalog were accurate; to prove it, he displayed the goods.
 There was one more thing: he gave a money-back guarantee.